msdundar/notes-algorithms/10-hash-tables/README.md

-## Hash Tables
+# Hash Tables

-- A hash function is a function where you put in a string and you get back a number.
-In technical terminology, we’d say that a hash function "maps strings to numbers."
+A hash function is a function where you put in a string and you get back a number.
+In technical terminology, we'd say that a hash function "maps strings to numbers".
 But there are some requirements for a hash function:

 - It needs to be consistent.
 For example, suppose you put in "apple" and get back "4".
 Every time you put in "apple", you should get "4" back.
 - It should map different words to different numbers.
 For example, a hash function is no good if it always returns "1" for any word you put in.
 In the best case, every different word should map to a different number.

- - Put a hash function and an array together, and you get a data structure called a **hash table**.
+Put a hash function and an array together, and you get a data structure called a **hash table**.

-- Arrays and lists map straight to memory, but hash tables are smarter.
-They use a hash function to intelligently figure out where to store elements.A

-- Hash tables are probably the most useful complex data structure you’ll learn.
-They’re also known as hash maps, maps, dictionaries, and associative arrays.
+Arrays and lists map straight to memory, but hash tables are smarter.
+They use a hash function to intelligently figure out where to store elements.
+Hash tables are probably the most useful complex data structure you'll learn.
+They're also known as hash maps, maps, dictionaries, and associative arrays.
 And hash tables are fast!
 And hash tables use an array to store the data, so they're equally fast as arrays.

-- You’ll probably never have to implement hash tables yourself.
+You'll probably never have to implement hash tables yourself.
 Any good language will have an implementation for hash tables.
-Python has hash tables; they’re called dictionaries.
+Python has hash tables; they're called dictionaries.
 In Ruby they are named as Hash.

   ```python
   phone_book = {}